kavipriyandhanapal/DevTinder/PROCESS.md

 - Create A middleware for AUTHENTICATION of JWT token
 - If authenticate means Find The user And Add it To the Request
 - Set Expire Date For Both JWT and Cookies
+- Create Schema Methods For JWT token Genration
+- Create Schema Methods For Password Comparison Using Bcrypt